wistia/wistia-open-docs/_posts/data-api.md

 ------|---------------
 id        | A numeric identifier that uniquely identifies the project to the system.
-You can use this field to obtain more information about the project using the other API methods. name      | The name of the newly created project. mediaCount | The number of media in the project. created    | The date that the project was originally created. updated    | The date that the project was last changed.
+You can use this field to obtain more information about the project using the other API methods. name      | The name of the newly created project. description      | The description of the newly created project. mediaCount | The number of media in the project. created    | The date that the project was originally created. updated    | The date that the project was last changed.